CovertLab/wcEcoli/docs/update-sisyphus-server.md

 * Wait for it to be stopped, checking the Compute Engine > VM instances page

-* Look in the Compute Engine > Disks page for the last image name in the `sisyphus-v*` series
+* Look in the Compute Engine > Images page for the last disk image name in the `sisyphus-v*` series

 * In the GCE Disks page
   1. click on the Disk named `resizing`